haddocking/powerfit/README.md

 Note that all options can be combined except for the `-g` and `-p` flag: calculations are either performed on the CPU or GPU.
 If both are given, *powerfit* will first try to run on the GPU.

+### Output

+When the search is finished, several output files are created

+* *fit_n.pdb*: the top *n* best fits.
+* *solutions.out*: all the non-redundant solutions found, ordered by their correlation score.
+* *lcc.mrc*: a cross-correlation map, showing at each grid postion the highest correlation score found.
+* *powerfit.log*: a log file, including the input parameters with date and timing information.

 ## Licensing